leostera/caramel/ROADMAP.md

 These are some things I intend to work on in the near future, somewhat ordered:

+comp(ml, erl): before every raise, make sure to print out as much info as possible on the term/type that is unsupported.

 comp(ml,erl): refactor fun refs to resolve arity at compile time

 comp(ml,erl): investigate how to flatten out functors